 This page contains information about Liquor Certificates, how to apply and and the process for granting permission.

 A Liquor Certificate is specific to the licensee and the premises.
-If the licensee moves their business to other premises they must apply for a new certificate for the new premises.
-Alternatively, if the owner of the business changes, a new certificate needs to be applied for by the new owners.
+A new application must be made if the licensee moves their business to other premises, or the owner of the business changes.
+All Liquor Certificates are forwarded to our Liquor Licensing team for monitoring.

 Applying for a Liquor Certificate

 Our detailed guidance notes explain the supporting information which you need to include with your application.

 When you have compiled all the necessary information, complete the application form and attach the information to it.

 We will process your application within 20 working days.
 Timeframes may be extended if you need to provide further information at any stage during the process.
 The 'processing clock' is stopped until you have provided this information.

 Our customer services staff will do the initial check of your application to make sure it has been fully completed, the necessary information is included and sufficient copies have been supplied.
 If not, the application can't be lodged and we will let you know the reasons why.